-In the U.S. this rate has varied between minus 10% and plus 20% since 1947.
+In the U.S. the GDP Growth rate has varied between minus 10% and plus 20% since 1947.
 It varied relatively wildly from 1947 to about 1980.
 It settled down after that and averaged about 4% through 2002.
-It then averaged 2 ½ to 3% until 2008 and 1.33% between 2008 and 2013 and 2.43% in 2014.
-So it is fair to say that our GDP Growth rate has been slowing down.
+It then averaged 2 ½ to 3% until 2008 and 1.33% between 2008 and 2013 and 3.6% between 2013 and 2016.
+So it is fair to say that our GDP Growth rate has been declining over the past four decades.

 – Reference: http://en.wikipedia.org/wiki/The_Limits_to_Growth and http://www.unav.es/adi/UserFiles/File/80963990/The%20Limits%20to%20Growth%20Informe%20Meadows.pdf and http://www.donellameadows.org/archives/a-synopsis-limits-to-growth-the-30-year-update/ and http://www.humansandnature.org/how-can-we-create-a-successful-economy-without-continuous-economic-growth

-Considering these various limitations IMHO the 4% is probably no longer sustainable for the US.
-A growth rate of 3% may be the best we can hope for.
+Considering these various limitations IMHO the 4% is probably no longer sustainable for the U.S. A growth rate of 3% may be the best we can hope for.
 Even that will require a sound strategic plan that is well and consistently executed.
 For instance, we must intentionally direct our growth toward those activities which will not further pollute the environmental sinks https://en.wikipedia.org/wiki/Ecological_economics that are already at or above capacity and cut back on those current activities which do pollute those limited sinks.
 This is a major undertaking which will cause significant economic dislocations which in turn will require a restructuring of our economic system.
 It will happen.
 The question is, “Do we want to manage it or just suffer through the chaos?”

-I am concerned that these modest growth potentials fly in the face of our traditional expectations.
 Pushing for continued growth rates of 4% – 6% is neither practical nor safe.
 As a nation we need to design and implement a sustainable economic system.
 Hopefully, it can be an evolutionary change to our current capitalist system with perhaps less reliance on market forces and more attention to the preservation of the commons https://en.wikipedia.org/wiki/Commons .
 Such a system may require more government regulation – on the other hand, it may not.